 Three-Dimensional Science Assessments

 As Wisconsin implements new three-dimensional standards and assessments, educators will need to work together to understand what "three-dimensional" means for science instruction.
 Sharing initial resources and processes will be a critical piece of moving forward as a state.
 Generally, the three dimensions of the standards are: disciplinary core ideas - what students know; crosscutting concepts - how students think; and science and engineering practices - what students do.
 Just like in instruction, these three dimensions should be apparent in assessment, blurring the lines between general student work and assessment.
-Below are links to some initial work from across the country on 3D assessment, some ideas for creating these types of tasks, and tools for working with students' misconceptions in assessment.
+Below are links to some initial work from Wisconsin and from across the country on 3D assessment, some ideas for creating these types of tasks, and tools for working with students' misconceptions in assessment.

 - A Wisconsin Assessment Workgroup is creating a series of sample 3D performance tasks and rubrics, based on this process for developing performance tasks, aligned to the new Wisconsin Standards for Science and the NGSS: